Get New Zealand immigration glossary here!

 People who give New Zealand immigration advice must be licensed with The Immigration Advisers Authority unless they are exempt.
 This is a requirement by law.

-Immigration New Zealand.
+This is the acronym for Immigration New Zealand.
 INZ is part of the New Zealand Ministry of Business, Innovation and Employment and is responsible for border control, issuing travel visas and managing immigration to New Zealand.

 Invitation to Apply